tokenio/merchant-proxy/README.md

 most of the banks).
 6. Call GET /parse-token-request-callback to retrieve the token id.
 7. Call GET /tokens/{token_id} to get details on that token.
-8. Call PUT /use-access-token to use the access token.
-9. Fetch account, balance and transactions data via the corresponding endpoints.
+8. Put the token id in the Authorization header to fetch account, balance and transactions data via the corresponding endpoints.

 ## Payment Flow Walk-through